 These remote communities are very often located in Canada's north and are surrounded by vast, renewable energy resources (ie, wind and hydroelectric).
 Because of their remoteness, there has been no way to harvest these resources and transport them to southern communities where renewable electricity is desperately needed.
 Indigenous people are ideally suited to husbanding these resources and ensuring that harvesting renewable energy resources are done in a sustainable manner.
 Investing in renewable energy in Canada's North would create vibrant and prosperous northern First Nations communities.

 Hydrofuel Inc. is currently working on a system to store renewable energy chemically in the form of anhydrous ammonia (NH3).
 The University of Minnesota has already pioneered this technology with their small-scale wind to ammonia project.
-We are working with UOIT to develop utility-scale chemical storage of electricity using anhydrous ammonia.
-Remote NH3 production may be safety and economically transported by a variety of means including pipeline, rail, and ship.
+We are working with UOIT to develop utility-scale chemical storage of electricity using anhydrous ammonia in their Clean Energy Research Lab (as well as alternative fuel vehicles in their Automotive Centre of Excellence).
+Remote NH3 production may be safelfy and economically transported by a variety of means including pipeline, rail, and ship.
 This is far more economical than building and maintaining thousands of kilometers of overland and undersea high voltage power lines.
 As one of the world's most manufactured commodities, surplus NH3 can be readily sold as a fertilizer or as a chemical feedstock.
 Our goal is to make NH3 the carbon-free motor fuel of the future today.

 MITACS Project: Comparative assessment of NH3 production and utilization in transportation systems for Ontario